pllealfunes/hamburger-menu/weather-app/README.md

 * Work with a Form/Input ☑️
 * Display info on page ☑️
 * Convert numbers & round numbers ☑️
+* Add button to switch from F -> C and back
 * Add labels
 * Fix search -> center
 * Add weather picture ☑️